marked-gil/the-million-euro-quiz/README.md

 ## ACKNOWLEDGMENT
 ___
 * Ms. Daisy McGirr, my Code Institute mentor, for the professional and valuable guidance to complete this project.
-* Kyle, my supportive wife who minds our 2 adorable little ones, for never failing to be the wind beneath my wings.
+* Kyle, my supportive wife, for never failing to be the wind beneath my wings.